Standards of Conduct

 - Publish these documents and policies in both the student handbook and the bluffton.edu Web site

-According to Merriam-Webster dictionary: the exclusive legal right to reproduce, publish, sell or distribute the matter and form of something (as a literary, musical or artistic work).
+According to Merriam-Webster dictionary, the definition of copyright is: the exclusive legal right to reproduce, publish, sell or distribute the matter and form of something (as a literary, musical or artistic work).
 In most cases, if you do not have permission from the appropriate source to download, upload or share, you are violating the law.
 Doing so without permission, is neither appropriate nor acceptable use of Bluffton’s network.
 Some examples of copyrighted works include: books, articles, songs, movies, television productions, pictures and computer software.